 Program overview

-The Honours Bachelor of Social Work with a concentration in Gender and Women's Studies at Lakehead University is designed to provide students with a comprehensive understanding of social work practices through an intersectional lens.
-This program emphasizes the importance of gender and women's studies in addressing social justice issues, equipping students with the skills necessary to advocate for equality and support marginalized communities.
-Students will engage with various topics, including sexuality, queer theory, and transnational activism, fostering a critical understanding of how societal structures impact individuals' lives.
+The Honours Bachelor of Social Work with a concentration in Gender and Women's Studies at Lakehead University is designed to provide students with a comprehensive understanding of gender issues and social justice.
+This program emphasizes the importance of examining women's experiences and the societal structures that influence gender dynamics.
+Students will engage with various interdisciplinary topics, including sexuality, queer theory, law, and ecofeminism, to challenge existing ideologies and promote equality.
+The program aims to equip graduates with the knowledge and skills necessary to advocate for social change and contribute positively to their communities.

-• Opportunities for community engagement and project development.
+• Opportunities for community engagement and hands-on learning.

 • Focus on professionalization and activism throughout the curriculum.